aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 validations:
   test-min-length:
     targetClass: shapes.ScalarShape
-    message: Min length must be less than max length must match in scalar
+    message: Min length must be less than max length and must match in scalar
     propertyConstraints:
       shacl.minLength:
        lessThanProperty: shacl.maxLength
 ```

-Notice how the value fot the `lessThanProperty` is another property that is the target of the comparison, in this case `shacl.maxLength`.
+Notice how the value for the `lessThanProperty` is another property that is the target of the comparison, in this case `shacl.maxLength`.

 ### 3.2 equalsToProperty, disjointWithProperty